gsmainclusivetechlab/interop-mm-simulator/README.md

   expose the app on your local machine under port 8087 (or whatever is configured as `HOST_WEB_PORT` in [.env](./.env.example)).

-To use these configurations, select the config files when running `docker-compose up`:
+To use these configurations, select the config files when running any `docker-compose` command:

 ```
 $ docker-compose -f ./docker-compose.yml \